 We’ll look at the four main types of assets into which you could invest.

 Spoiler alert: It would be wrong to conclude that one asset class is universally better than another.
 Each has their place, depending on your investment objectives.
 It’s always a good idea to construct a balanced portfolio - where you invest in more than one asset class to help spread the risk - or invest in an investment fund that provides this for you.
-This is because each asset class reacts differently to the same economic and market conditions, so investing in different types will help minimise the risk of a loss if a particular asset types performs poorly.
+This is because each asset class reacts differently to the same economic and market conditions, so investing in different types could help minimise the risk of a loss if a particular asset type performs poorly.